Doracamom: Joint 3D Detection and Occupancy Prediction with Multi-view 4D Radars and Cameras for Omnidirectional Perception: Methodology

 The 4D radar encoder processes input point clouds $\mathcal{P} \in \mathbb{R}^{N_R \times D}$, where $N_R$ and $D$ represent the number of points and attribute dimension, respectively.
-We adopt RadarPillarNet \cite{zheng2023rcfusion} to encode the input 4D radar point clouds, which generates pseudo images through hierarchical feature extraction.
+Various learning-based methods \cite{zhang2020hyperli,zhang2021balance,xu2021rpfa} exist for extracting features from radar data.
+To balance both efficiency and performance, We adopt RadarPillarNet \cite{zheng2023rcfusion}, which generates pseudo images through hierarchical feature extraction.
 The encoded features are then processed by SECOND and SECONDFPN \cite{yan2018second} to produce refined 4D radar BEV features $\mathcal{F}_{R} \in \mathbb{R}^{C_R \times H \times W}$, with $C_R$ representing the feature dimension and $(H,W)$ denoting the BEV resolution.